News & Trends - Pharmaceuticals

 Minister Butler also emphasised the importance of future readiness, noting, “There is a huge pipeline of new medicines and treatments coming, and that is why our Government undertook the Health Technology Assessment Review.
 The HTA Review will improve access to new health technologies and medicines and make the HTA processes simpler and easier for consumers, clinicians, and industry.”

-Yet, the implementation of the recommendation from the HTA Review report was dubbed “complex and costly” by Adjunct Professor Debora Picone, Chair of the HTA Review Reference Committee.
+Yet, the implementation of the HTA Review report recommendations was dubbed “complex and costly” by Adjunct Professor Debora Picone, Chair of the HTA Review Reference Committee.

-However, she emphasised, “It is disappointing patients and industry were put in this situation without effective consultation.
+De Somer further commented, “It is disappointing patients and industry were put in this situation without effective consultation.
 Australians already wait an average of 466 days from the time a medicine is approved by the TGA to when it is made available on the PBS, far longer than in comparable countries.
-Patients should not have to wait even longer because of a meeting schedule.”
+Patients should not have to wait even longer because of a meeting schedule.

 “It is patients – taxpayers – who are impacted the most when PBS decisions are delayed.
 The HTA Review has demonstrated Australians do not receive timely access to new medicines.
 This does not need to be exacerbated by PBAC deferring consideration of new medicines in 2025.”